-This document was compiled using the COVID-19 guidelines and recommendations for schools and childcare programs published by the CDC, State of Arizona, and the Maricopa County Public Health Department.
+This document was compiled using the COVID-19 guidelines and recommendations for schools and childcare programs published by the CDC, Arizona Department of Health Services, Maricopa County Public Health Department and the City of Phoenix.
 KMS operating procedures meet or exceed the minimum standards of care and will be updated as new information or additional guidelines are made available.
+Currently, the general advice is to not travel during the holiday season or gather in groups larger than 10.
+If you choose to do either of these activities, we ask that you have your in-person child tested before rejoining their class cohort.
+The same is true for KMS Staff.
+This will keep us all safe.
+Traveling During the COVID-19 Pandemic